lugres/recipe-api/README.md

 1) When a user creates or updates a recipe, the user would want to specify tags/ingredients for that recipe.
 For convenience, the API will handle this in one request.
 2) If the user wants to delete or update an ingredient/tag, then they can do this directly via the tags/ingredients API, and this will be updated for all recipes the tags/ingredients are assigned too.

-The project is deployed on AWS Cloud using EC2 instance with Docker containers and docker-compose to orchestrate them (Django app, PostgreSQL DB, Nginx proxy, Cerbot tool), and it makes use of free SSL certs by Letsencrypt.
+The project is deployed on AWS Cloud using EC2 instance with Docker containers and docker-compose to orchestrate them (Django app, PostgreSQL DB, Nginx proxy, Certbot tool), and it makes use of free SSL certs by Let'sEncrypt.

-You can explore the project here: https://recipe-api.lugres.com/api/docs
+You can explore the project here (currently EC2 is stopped for cost saving, ask me if you want to see it up-and-running again): https://recipe-api.lugres.com/api/docs

 To get a feeling of the app, please create a user first via respective API endpoint, then get a token for the user.
 After that you will be able to Authorize at the top with the token (use syntax "Token your_token") and use the app's functionality.